Print Friendly

 We have helped you.

-PASSIVE VOICE: for the perfect passive the root does not lengthen.
+Passive Voice: for the perfect passive the root does not lengthen.
 These forms are distinguished from their active counterparts by the use of Set B pronouns only.

 CVC transitive